ibm-cloud-docs/assistant/tutorial.md

 ## Step 5: Add the personal touch
 {: #tutorial-get-username}

 If the user shows interest in the bot itself, you want the virtual assistant to recognize that curiosity and engage with the user in a more personal way.
 You might remember the `#General_About_You` intent, which is provided with the *General* content catalog, that we considered using earlier, before you added your own custom `#about_restaurant` intent.
 It is built to recognize just such questions from the user.
-Add a node that condition on this intent.
+Add a node that conditions on this intent.
 In your response, you can ask for the user's name and save it to a $username variable that you can use elsewhere in the dialog, if available.

 First, you need to make sure your assistant will recognize a name if the user provides one.
-So, you can enable the `@sys-person` entity, which is designed to recognize common first and last names (in English).
+To do so, enable the `@sys-person` entity, which is designed to recognize common first and last names (in English).

 ### Add a person system entity
 {: #tutorial-add-person-entity}